-Astrocytes Derived from Stem Cells in Record Time
+Astrocytes Derived from Pluripotent Stem Cells in 2 Weeks

 Researchers at Lund University have developed a new method for developing astrocytes from embryonic stem cells in a short period of time.
 The new method reduces the time it takes to produce the cells from months to two weeks, and the study is now published in Nature Methods.